Herator2/Ruben-Sim/README.md

 # END NOTE

-Any feedback is greatly apreciated and bug reports and enhancemnents are welcome!
+Any feedback is greatly appreciated and bug reports and enhancements are welcome!